70 Dystopian Writing Prompts for Teen Writers

 Final Thoughts

-Whatever version of the future your students imagine, I hope these prompts will help them write it with depth, tension, and purpose.
+Whatever version of the future your students imagine, I hope these prompts help them write it with clarity, tension, and purpose.